4 March 2020, 18:00 to 19:15

 ‘Photographs from Another Place’ presents a found archive alongside contemporary images, taken in response to the people and places found through examination of the archive.
 Join us for a tour of the exhibition and to hear Alan discussing his process of working with the archive.

-Hothouse arrives in Leeds for a day-long celebration of photographic talent.
-Throughout the day there will be short presentations from photographers about their recent work and projects, plus ample opportunity for networking and showing portfolios and books.
-Redeye is delighted to be working with Miniclick and Lens Think Yorkshire on this edition of Hothouse; they have both contributed to the day’s programming.
+Hothouse arrives in Liverpool in partnership with LOOK Photo Biennial for a day-long celebration of photographic talent.
+Throughout the day there will be quick-fire presentations from photographers about their recent work and projects, which will drill down to the substance and inspiration behind a project.
+Get involved - apply to present, plus there is ample opportunity for networking and to show your portfolios and books.

 Redeye, Centre for Chinese Contemporary Art, Market Buildings, Thomas St, Manchester M4 1EU, UK